JoelMon/Estienne/README.md

 - Turn references into markdown links that point to a specific online Bible (currently JW.org).
 - Return the raw references or their index positions for custom processing.

+## The Name
+The library is named after Robert Estienne, a French theologian of the early Christian era.
+He is best remembered for being the first to print the New Testament divided with numbered verses.
+[Read More](https://www.jw.org/finder?wtlocale=E&docid=2016167&srctype=wol&srcid=share&par=14)

+## API at a glance
+- `surround(text, prefix, postfix) -> Result<String, BibleError>`: wraps each detected reference.
+- `url(&Site, text) -> Result<String, BibleError>`: inserts markdown links to the given site.
+- `get_scriptures(text) -> Result<Vec<String>, BibleError>`: returns validated references.
+- `get_locations(text) -> Locations`: returns reference start and end indexes plus the original string.

+## Status and roadmap
+- Current focus: stability, better locale coverage, and richer parsing of ranged references.
+- Short term: expand supported locales and improve error messages.
+- Expect breaking changes until a stable release is tagged.

 ## Installation

 Add Estienne to your `Cargo.toml`:

 ```toml
 [dependencies]